 (You don’t actually have to order CRP tests after every training session and create Excel spreadsheets to “plot your inflammation.”
 Feeling it out is perfectly fine.
 Review last week’s post for symptoms and see if you qualify.)

-Any type of exercise – besides maybe walking – has the potential to become chronic and induce a state of chronic inflammation.
+Any type of exercise except for walking has the potential to become chronic and induce a state of chronic inflammation.
 Doing high-intensity Crossfit WODs every single day will do it.
 Training for a marathon will do it.
 Do what you enjoy without it becoming chronic.
 Endurance events aren’t going to kill you, but training for them might.
 Walking, on the other hand, is active recovery that dampens inflammation and speeds up your recovery from the training.

 The reason why I single out Chronic Cardio, marathoning, triathlons, and other ultra-endurance events (and why it’s the easiest way to overtrain and become systemically inflamed in the process) is because excelling at those activities usually requires a ridiculous amount of training time.
 If you want to be the best Olympic weight lifter you can be, you’ll have to train hard and train often and undergo serious stress, but you won’t be under load for more than a second or two at a time.
 If you want to be the best endurance athlete you can be, you’re likely going to be “under load” for hours and hours each day.
 There is very little give in these sports, which is why regular endurance work is so problematic for so many people.